Ohio Wesleyan University: Academics

-Curriculum, degrees and majors
+Curriculum

 Freshmen are paired early in their first year with academic advisors who oversee their students' academic progress.
-Upon completing 34 units of coursework, students may earn diplomas in Bachelor of Science, Bachelor of Arts, Bachelor of Fine Arts, or Bachelor of Music.
-Ohio Wesleyan has research departments and teaching faculties in most academic disciplines; as of 2019, OWU offered nearly 90 majors.
+Upon completing 34 units of coursework, students may earn diplomas in Bachelor of Science, Bachelor of Arts, or Bachelor of Fine Arts.
+Ohio Wesleyan has research departments and teaching faculties in most academic disciplines; as of 2025, OWU offered majors and minors in more than 80 fields.

 In its early days, OWU's curriculum began with classical studies, for the course catalogue maintained that "the classical course in Greek and Latin and pure mathematics bring correctness in mental processes that an applied art, or a living and slightly inflected language, do not permit."
 Scientific courses were added to Ohio Wesleyan's curriculum in 1849, and since then, scientific subjects have become a foundation to the liberal arts curriculum.
 OWU also has a highly respected music department.

 Its most popular majors, based on 2021 graduates, were: